-The gain or loss arising on the disposal of capital assets is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.
+The gain or loss arising on the disposal of Property and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.

 (e) Research costs

 Expenditures on research activities are recognized as an expense in the period in which they are incurred.